From BR Bullpen

 Walker was a good hitter, as pitchers go, compiling a major league lifetime batting average of .230.
 His best year with the bat was 1960, when he hit .368 (14 for 38).
 In 1961 and 1962 he hit .250 and .263, each time roughly the same as the team average.

 After his playing career ended, Walker was a minor league manager and scout.
 He was the New York Yankees pitching coach for part of 1981 and 1982 and held the same role with the Houston Astros from 1983 to 1985.
 After returning to scouting for a time, he was assistant General Manager of the Detroit Tigers in 1992 and General Manager in 1993.
 He then worked in the St. Louis Cardinals front office for 13 years.
-Since 2008, he has been an assistant to Cincinnati Reds GM Walt Jocketty (as of 2011).
+In 2008, he became an assistant to Cincinnati Reds GM Walt Jocketty.

 Notable Achievements